magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 A Vamp Kubist gateway is a wrapper around a Istio gateway.
 Differently from Istio, however, upon creating a gateway, Vamp Kubist will also set up a load balancer service so as to allow you to quickly create multiple gateways instead of having to rely on a single one.
 Vamp Kubist integrates with Let’s Encrypt in order to allow for getting SSL/TLS certificates.
-The integration with Let's Encrypt is based on DNS so, before proceedingimg1.png you should make sure that you have access to Google Cloud DNS.
+The integration with Let's Encrypt is based on DNS so, before proceeding you should make sure that you have access to Google Cloud DNS.
 After you made sure of that, the first step is the Zone domain creation, which is needed for name server redirection.
 Some name service providers have fixed name servers but Google Cloud DNS creates a set of 4 name servers per zone.
 You need to set these name servers as your name servers in your domain provider’s settings.
 This is a one time operation per domain.
 For our tests we registered a domain democluster.net at [name.com](https://www.name.com/).
 This is an example name server configuration in name.com